Chart of the week: Since January 2020, employment growth has been weak, but the regional economy has been doing better recently

 D.C.
 Policy Center

 Daniel Burge is the Director of the Alice M. Rivlin Initiative for Economic Policy & Competitiveness.
 Before joining the team at the D.C.
 Policy Center in late October of 2023, Daniel worked at the Center for Washington Area Studies at George Washington University.
 He performed data analysis for a report on mortgage market trends in the Capital Region and co-authored a policy brief on property tax lien sales.
 Daniel has published work in The Washington Post and Greater Greater Washington.
-He received his PhD in American history from Boston University and his BA from the University of Puget Sound.
-He will finish his Master of Public Policy (MPP) at George Washington University at the end of 2023.
+He received his BA from the University of Puget Sound, his PhD in American history from Boston University, and his MPP (Master of Public Policy) from George Washington University.

 You can reach Daniel at daniel@dcpolicycenter.org.